Practical tips and advice for the business traveller to Papua New Guinea.

 Internet: Web access in Port Moresby has improved immensely in recent years.
 In other urban centres, you may still be relying on dial-up.
 For those staying longer, wireless internet, via a USB modem, is available.
 Complimentary Wi-Fi is becoming more common at hotels, and is also available at Jacksons International Airport.

-Phone: International mobile phone roaming is possible in PNG but it can be costly.
+Phone: International phone roaming is possible in PNG, but it can be costly.
 A cheaper option is to buy a local SIM card and pre-paid credit (including data packs for smartphones).
+Major mobile networks are Digicel, Telikom PNG and Vodafone.
+Mobile data is available in cities and towns but may not be available in rural areas.

 ELECTRICITY